Biological Functions of Vitamin C

 Papaya: In addition to Vitamin C, papaya contains digestive enzymes and antioxidants that promote health.

-Although obtaining Vitamin C from dietary sources is ideal, in some cases, supplements may be necessary to achieve optimal levels, especially in situations where an additional immune boost is required or in people with nutritional deficiencies.
+Although obtaining vitamin C from food sources is ideal, in some cases, supplements may be necessary to achieve optimal levels, especially in situations where an additional immune boost is required or in people with nutritional deficiencies.